PythonRSAS/pythonrsas.github.io/_posts/2019-3-01-6-Credit-Risk-Overview.md

 Below is a summary of the different products or portfolios:
 ## Consumer ###
+Consumer banking is often where most innovation are happening and most profitable as well.
+That's why you see American Express, Discovery and some other credit card companies seem to be have much higher returns than larger banks that have large commercial lending.
 •	Credit cards
 •	Deposit/attritions
 •	Auto loans